When Do Babies Start Sleeping Through The Night

 - Keeping nighttime feedings calm and personal: When feeding baby before bed it can be tempting to do so in a living room or with a partner nearby.
-It is important to feed baby in a calm, unstimulating environment.
+It is important to feed baby in a calm, environment without a lot of stimulation.
 If another person is present it is important that they do not add much to the experience.
 This is meant to be a “winding down time” for baby.

 - Learn babies normal movements and “wakings”: As mentioned, newborns in particular spend the majority of their time in REM sleep.
 In older children and adults, during REM sleep the body does not move.
 It is essentially immobile (except for various medical issues), during REM.
 This is not the case in babies.
 While in REM sleep babies may move around, cry, and even appear to be awake.
 It is important as parents to learn your baby’s normal movements and sounds that indicate a normal REM sleep, and true sounds of wakening.
 Additionally, if baby does wake up they will go through two phases, the quiet alert phase, and the crying phase.
 Quiet alert is defined by the baby staying still and observing its surroundings.
 When moved into the crying phase the baby is usually overstimulated and as in the title, will begin to cry.
 It is suggested that feeding baby before they reach the crying phase will encourage sleep.